 Average fuel prices as of July 6, 2019:

 Modern cruise ships use either diesel-electric or gas turbine engines as their source for propulsion.
 For a cruise ship using 80,000 gallons of fuel a day x an estimated $3/gallon = $240,000 per day on fuel.

 As much as two million gallons of fuel are carried by a mammoth cruise ship measuring up to 1,100 feet.
 So a lot of fuel is used, and the cost can be a bit mind-blowing.

 Royal Caribbean’s Harmony Cruise Ship

 Harmony from the Royal Caribbean Cruise Ship Line is a 16-cylinder and four-story-high cruise ship.
-It’s per hour fuel consumption is estimated at 1.377 gallons.
-Its daily fuel consumption is around 66,000 gallons of diesel fuel.
+Its per hour fuel consumption is estimated at 1.377 gallons.
+And its daily fuel consumption is around 66,000 gallons of diesel fuel.

 This would mean that the Harmony, long noted as the world’s largest cruise ship until 2017, has a rough estimate daily fuel cost consumption of about $198,462.